zertyz/reactive-messaging/PLANNING.md

    - Source IP address.
    - TCP Timestamps.
    - Window size.

-**(n8)** 2024-01-04: Introduce binary messages:
-1) Use RKYV for serialization (the fastest & more flexible among current options, after a ChatGPT & bard research)
-2) Formats will be textual (with \n separating messages) or binary (with a u16 payload size prefixing each message)
-3) Opting between binary or textual should be done easily via ConstConfig -- provided the protocol types implement the appropriate traits
-4) Build benchmarks comparing RON vs RKYV

 **(f5)** 2023-09-04: Introduce "reconnection" on the client.
 For this:
   - a new pub method `reconnect()` is to be built: the old connection will be shutdown (if not already) and another one will be created